Orthodox Ethiopians complain of persecution on eve of major holiday - Journal du Cameroun

-Orthodox Christian leaders in Ethiopia are demanding that the government respond to what they describe as an surge in violence that has seen dozens of churches burned to the ground.
+Orthodox Christian leaders in Ethiopia on Friday denounced what they described as a surge in violence that has seen dozens of churches burned to the ground.

-As they prepared to celebrate one of the year’s most significant holidays — Meskel, or “the finding of the cross” — church officials on Friday urged Prime Minister Abiy Ahmed to protect them and hold perpetrators of religious violence to account.
+As they celebrated one of the year’s most significant holidays — Meskel, or “the finding of the cross” — church officials urged Prime Minister Abiy Ahmed to protect them and hold perpetrators of religious violence to account.

 “The Orthodox Christians are not happy with the government,” Aklil Damtew, the church’s project coordinator, told AFP.